realmjoin/realmjoin-docs/AppManagement/package-store/package-store-details.md

 Currently only Intune Win32 app packages can be provisioned using RealmJoin Portal.
 Other package types like Craft packages can be displayed but currently not provisioned.

 Craft packages can be used in conjuction with RealmJoin Client and are not delivered via Intune/Microsoft Endpoint Manager.
-Please visit [RealmJoin Classic](https://realmjoin-web.azurewebsites.net/home) to assign Craft packages.&#x20;
+Please visit [RealmJoin Classic Portal](https://realmjoin-web.azurewebsites.net/home) to assign Craft packages.&#x20;

 ## Package Properties